• Skip to primary navigation

 • When oil separates add the cleaned fish pieces.
 Allow it to boil and the fish to cook well.

 • Give resting time for at least an hour before you serve.
 Serve hot with rice, tastes heavenly.
-Fish Curry tastes best the next day or even after that 🙂
+Tastes best the next day or even after that.

 Notes